BhavyaSree-Tech/FraudShield-AI/README.md

 - New device detected
 - High transaction frequency
 - Previous fraud history
-- Other behavioral or transaction-level signals
+- Other behavioral and transaction-level signals

 ---